 The Master of Education in Educational Administration and Supervision is designed to develop instructional leaders who can use data for school improvement to enhance student learning.
 Students are prepared for practice by mastering knowledge, practicing skills and developing moral and ethical standards for leadership.

 The ME in Educational Administration and Supervision is a 30 semester hour program.
 Students take courses in educational administration along with education courses selected with a faculty adviser based on the student's interests and goals.
-The program culminates with the completion of either a master's seminar aimed at producing a publishable manuscript, a research-based project, a thesis, or practicum experience depending on the student's interest.
-Coursework can be completed on campus or through a combination of on-campus and online courses.
+The program culminates with the completion of a master's research seminar, research-based project, thesis, or practicum experience depending on the student's interest.
+Coursework is completed through a combination of on-campus and online courses.

 Admission to the ME in Educational Administration and Supervision